 It’s important these assets are consistent with your brand (logo, language, key messages).
 Similarly, you should ensure that they are aesthetically pleasing and relevant to how you want to be portrayed in the market.

 You can use metrics such as conversion rates and return on advertising spending to guide the evaluation of your marketing material.
 For example, are you noticing a steady decline in your tradeshow conversions while tradeshow traffic remains the same?
-It may be that your marketing material is misaligned.
+It may be that your sales collateral and signage are misaligned with your audience’s expectations.
+Do you have a stellar high-value lead magnet that nobody seems to be downloading?
+Take a look at the design and layout of your landing page, social posts and even the magnet itself.

 What once gave you traction in one channel may no longer be giving you the same return, but that doesn’t mean it can’t be reworked for a different channel.
-Look for the hidden gems in your brand that can be resurrected, repurposed or realigned to your new brand goals.
+Look for the hidden gems in your brand that can be resurrected, repurposed or realigned to your refreshed marketing plan.

 We rarely take the time to care for the “homebase” of our business—the brand strategy and experience.
 But how many of us could benefit from taking stock of what’s become stagnant in our brand?

 Spring will soon arrive.
-With it comes a great opportunity to take a good, hard and honest look at where your brand stands today, and where it needs to be this year and beyond.
+With it comes a great opportunity to take a good, hard and honest look at where your brand stands today, and where it needs to be so you can continue to scale your marketing plan with your audience – this year and beyond

 [Adapted from a post written by our founder, originally published on the Business Development Bank of Canada (BDC) Blog]